Local Features and Image Matching

 Parameters:

-• config (Optional[Dict[str, Any]], optional) – Dict specifying parameters.
+• config (DetectorCfg) – Configuration object containing all parameters.
 None will load the default parameters, which are tuned for images in the range 400~800 px.
+Using a dataclass ensures type safety and clearer parameter management.
 Default: None

 Returns: